dama-lab/multi-atlas-segmentation/README.md

 **Pipeline example**
 - pipeline demo

- The [demo script](demo/mas_demo.sh) shows a complete end-to-end demonstration showing how to build and run the pipeline.
+ A [demo script](demo/mas_demo.sh) is provided, which contains a complete end-to-end demonstration showing how to build and run the pipeline.
 It first download the atlas and test image from the [mouse brain atlas](https://github.com/dancebean/mouse-brain-atlas).
 It then run the following steps in sequential: brain extraction => brain structural parcellation (which itself consists of 3 sub-steps: atlas-to-test image registration -> atlas label propagation -> and multi-atlas label fusion).

 - Load script: